Road Safety

 • Wear your seatbelt every time you are in the vehicle.

-• And arrange for a sober driver if you are planning on drinking alcohol or using substances.
+• And arrange for a sober driver if you are planning on drinking alcohol, consuming cannabis or using substances.

 Within a moving car, car seats are an important tool to keep children safe and secure.
 They can help prevent serious injury when installed and used properly.
 For more information on car seat safety, recalls, how to choose a car seat, and installation tips visit: Child car seat safety (canada.ca)

-Other road users, like cyclists and pedestrians, should also follow the rules of the road in order to keep our roads safe for all users.
+Other road users, like cyclists and pedestrians, should also follow the rules of the to keep our roads safe for all users.
 Using active transportation methods like biking and walking are great ways to stay active and get from one place to another, however we also want to ensure we are being safe while on or near roadways.
-Click here for more information on cycling and pedestrian safety:

 Share this page